comportnx/compack-mods/README.md

 `Wheels are much tougher.
 Armoured and 'wide off-road' wheels are immune to punctures. `

 This mod replaces 'off-road wide' wheels with 'off-road no-flat' wheels, which are heavier but immune to punctures.
 Found on tractors, trenchers, and excavators (but no longer on 4x4 cars).
-Armored wheels are also immunue to punctures, and regular tyres have had their toughness increased.
+Armored wheels are also immunue to punctures, and regular wheels have greatly increased resistance to punctures.

 ---